CrazyDussa/BoomBikes/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- matplotlib
+- pandas
+- seaborn
+- statsmodel
+- scikit-learn
+- numpy

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is part of my "Executive PG Programme in Machine Learning & AI" assignment.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@CrazyDussa] - feel free to contact me!

 <!-- Optional -->